Last updated: July 1, 2026. Refreshed monthly.

 ✓ MoE loads only the experts the router picks.
 Same model card, a fraction of the active compute per token.

-The practical result is a Kimi K2.6 with 256K token context and very low credit cost (research builds extend further on Kimi Linear), or a DeepSeek V4 with frontier-level code performance at 1/4 the active parameters of a comparable dense model.
+The practical result is a Kimi K2.7 Code with 256K token context and very low credit cost (research builds extend further on Kimi Linear), or a DeepSeek V4 with frontier-level code performance at 1/4 the active parameters of a comparable dense model.
 MoE is why 2026's open-source champions punch above weight class.

 | Architecture | Total params | Active per token | Speed | Cost |